kennethcarnes/Get-ProjectCodeContent/README.md

 2. Follow the on-screen prompts:
    - Enter the root directory path (e.g., `C:\code\azure-swa`).
    - Enter target directories relative to the root (e.g., `infra,.github`).
+   - You must specify at least one target directory for the script to proceed.
+Leaving this blank will result in an error message.
+   - If your target directories have spaces or special characters, enclose each directory name in quotes: `"folder one","folder two"`

 3. The script will then copy the directory structure and code content to your clipboard.
 You can paste it anywhere you need!